Renters insurance from $–.––/moin

 Named Insured

-A named insured on your insurance policy is a person or company that’s “named” in your policy.
-If you add a person or company as a named insured, they can make changes and are also covered by the policy.
+A named insured on your insurance policy is a person that’s “named” in your policy.
+If you add a person as a named insured, they are covered by the policy, but they can also file claims and view coverage at any time.
+The only thing they can’t do is make changes to your policy – only the first-named insured can do that.

 Named insured can also be referred to as an additional insured or additional party.
 It’s also known as second-named insured, as you are the first-named insured on the policy.

-You might want to name your spouse or family member who lives with you named insured (even if they’re insured on your policy by default).
-Or you might want to list a partner if you’re not married.
+You might want to name your spouse, partner, roommate, or family member who lives with you as a named insured (even though they’re insured on your policy just by virtue of being on the lease).

-If you want the other person to have the ability to change or add additional insurance coverage, having multiple named insureds might be useful.
+If you want the other person to have the ability to file claims, having multiple named insureds might be useful.

 As we’ve established, the terms seem similar, so it’s easy to mix them up.
-If you were to add your landlord as an additional named insured, it could cause significant problems.
+We don’t allow landlords to be named as an additional named insured, because it could cause significant problems.
 Here’s why it’s not a good idea.

 Why It’s Important To Get the Terms Right